russellsamora/responsive-table-generator/README.md

 Probably everything.

 ### TODO
-* format more number types
+* detect/format various number types (dates, times, zips, etc)
+* styling options
-* sort option if you really desire javascript
+* sort option if you really desire javascript (but as little as possible)
-* style options
+* more music!